Condor (train): 1959

 The first Condor services began in the Spring of 1959.
 The service was not an immediate success.
 By August 1959, the formation had been cut in half, now being hauled by only a single locomotive.
 Traffic grew though and within a year it was running at full traffic capacity.

 1961

 In 1961, the unreliable Metro-Vicks were all withdrawn temporarily for their engines to be refurbished by the makers, Crossley, in the hope of avoiding their problems.
 A further problem had developed, that of crankcase cracking in one particular corner.
-Derby-Sulzer Type 2s, later renumbered as the Class 24s, took over the Condor.
+Derby-Sulzer Type 2s, later renumbered as the Class 24s, took over the Condor, with LMS Black Fives serving as a stopgap till a sufficient number of Type 2s were available.

 When the Class 28s returned, they had also had their distinctive wrap-around windshields replaced with flat glass, which no longer tended to fall out.
 The class was redeployed to the Barrow depot, where they worked out the rest of their short careers mostly on passenger services until they were all withdrawn by 1968.